nucleic/enaml/enaml/widgets/SCINTILLA_THEMES.md

 }
 ```

-The value for a given lexer token is an object which defines the styling
+The value for a syntax token is a dictionary which defines the styling
-to apply to that text which matches that token.
+to apply to the text which matches that token.
 The following keys are
-allowed in a token style object.
-All of them are optional.
+allowed in a token style dictionary.

 - **color** - The color to apply to the text.
 This is a string which conforms
   to the CSS color specification.

 - **paper** - The color to apply to the "paper" background under the text.
-This
-  is a string which conforms to the CSS color specification.
+  This is a string which conforms to the CSS color specification.

 - **font** - The font to apply to the text.
 This is a string which conforms to
   the CSS shorthand font specification.
 Relative units and line height are not